Saturday, November 4, 2017

 I walked around outside for about 15 minutes before needing to visit the restroom.
 Then, I went to lie down in bed.
 My contractions started around 3:30 as I was in bed.
 I tried to fall asleep, but the contractions kept coming.
 At one point, I decided that if I had five more contractions, I would get up, move around, and eat something to see if they continued.
 I honestly thought they would just stop again.
 I texted Lori at 5:00 because the contractions weren’t stopping.

 Around 5:45, we started timing my contractions in our closet as I bounced on the birthing ball.
 Over the next hour, the contractions got stronger.
 I doubted if we should call Lori because the contractions were only lasting 40-45 seconds, but they were three minutes apart.
-Stephen learned from Emma Kate’s birth experience and told me he would just do whatever I told him to do.
+Stephen learned from EK’s birth experience and told me he would just do whatever I told him to do.
 I knew Lori wanted to get to our house when I was still able to have a conversation with her.
 I told Stephen that since I didn’t think I would be able to talk for much longer, he should go ahead and call.
 He called Lori at 6:53.

 Lori arrived a little after 7 and got everything set up as the intensity of my contractions increased.
 We talked a little bit between contractions.
 Lori told me Pam, the midwife assisting her, was on the way.
 She said she would leave me and Stephen alone to enjoy the last moments of being pregnant and that she and Pam would be out in the living room when we needed them.
 I labored in the quiet of our room and bathroom with Stephen by my side.
 Stephen said he knew when I was about to hit transition because I was no longer singing or humming as I had been in early labor.
 Instead, I began making a low groaning sound.
 He let Lori and Pam know that the contractions were getting even more intense.
 He then helped me get to our bed, where I started violently shaking before I relaxed.
 This was quickly followed by the urge to push.
 Stephen came back out into the living room to let Lori and Pam know that I felt like I needed to push.
 Even though each push meant my baby was closer to being in my arms, I literally had the thought that the baby would never be born.
 It only took two more pushes before the baby’s head was on the way out, so I’m glad I kept pushing!
 Just as Lori suspected, there was a hand tucked under the baby’s chin.
 Lori was able to provide counter-pressure to try to prevent tearing.
-A couple more pushes, and Levi Jonathan was here!
+A couple more pushes, and LJ was here!
 The relief I felt was indescribable as I uttered, “Thank you, dear Lord Jesus” and settled in with my sweet baby.
 The pregnancy that was never going to end came to an end at 9:08 pm that night, exactly 7 hours after I had the last sip of the castor oil smoothie.

 Sunday, October 8, 2017